-Finally, in defining content as "local," the Commission should follow its own past decisions and those of courts by not placing an unjustified premium on content that may have been produced or originated locally.
-The Commission and the courts rejected this approach long ago in favor of requiring a licensee to assemble and air content that meets the needs and interests of its viewers and/or listeners, from whatever source.
-It is long-standing policy that programming does not have to be originated locally to qualify as "issue-responsive" for purposes of a licensee's public service obligations.
-The D.C.
-Circuit endorsed this view when it decided, over certain objections, that the statute governing the allocation of broadcast facilities requires only "that the Commission act to ensure a fair, efficient, and equitable distribution of radio service throughout the country."
+Finally, in defining content as "local," the Commission should follow its own past decisions and those of courts by not placing an unjustified premium on content that may have been produced or originated locally.138 The Commission and the courts rejected this approach long ago in favor of requiring a licensee to assemble and air content that meets the needs and interests of its viewers and/or listeners, from whatever source.
+It is long-standing policy that programming does not have to be originated locally to qualify as "issue-responsive" for purposes of a licensee's public service obligations.139 The D.C.
+Circuit endorsed this view when it decided, over certain objections, that the statute governing the allocation of broadcast facilities requires only "that the Commission act to ensure a fair, efficient, and equitable distribution of radio service throughout the country,"140 and that "as long as the Commission requires licensees to